Danielskauge/Reinforcement-Learning/README.md

 I found that the hyperparameters given to me initilally differed from those in the official DDPG paper, meaning that neither of them were optimal.
 I therefore tried to find better parameters through use automated hyperparameter tuning.
 The resulting parameter set beat both other parameter sets.

 ### Results
-The highest score so far came as result of applying parameter noise.
+The best performance so far came as result of applying parameter noise.
 Most other changes had little effect, as the algorithm already performed well.
+Hyperparameters were as specified in ddpp.py.
+Sum of rewards at last episode was -126.

 ![Alt text](/images/ddpg_pendulum_paramnoise.png?raw=true "DDPG MountainCarContinuous")